Circuit Covers of Signed Eulerian Graphs: Signed Eulerian graphs with special circuit decompositions

 \section{Signed Eulerian graphs with special circuit decompositions}

-Recall that $kG$ is the graph obtained from $G$ by replacing each edge in $G$ with a parallel class having exactly $k$ edges.
-For any integer $k\geq3$, let $N_k$ be a circuit of length $k$.
-Let $N$ be a subdivision of $2N_k$, and $C$ a circuit of $N$.
-We say that $C$ is {\sl small} if $|V(C)\cap V_4(N)|=2$, otherwise, $C$ is {\sl long}.
-When $C$ is small, we also say that a vertex in $V(C)\cap V_4(N)$ is an {\sl end} of $C$.
-For any edges $e_1, e_2$ of $N$, which are in a small circuit of $N$ and such that $N\del\{e_1, e_2\}$ is connected, if we label $\{e_1, e_2\}$ by $-1$ and all other edges by 1, all small circuits are balanced and all long circuits are unbalanced.
-We say that such signed Eulerian graph is a {\sl necklace} of {\sl length} $k$.
-Evidently, necklaces have a 1-cover.
+Let $k$ be a positive integer.
+Let $kG$ be the graph obtained from $G$ by replacing each edge in $G$ with exactly $k$ parallel edges.
+Consider a graph constructed as follows.
+For $k\geq 3$, let $G$ be a circuit of length $k$ and $N$ be a subdivision of $2G$.
+Let $C$ be a circuit of $N$, we say that $C$ is {\sl small} if $|V(C)\cap V_4(N)|=2$, otherwise, $C$ is {\sl long}.
+When $C$ is small, we also say that each vertex in $V(C)\cap V_4(N)$ is an {\sl end} of $C$.
+Let $e_1, e_2$ be edges in a small circuit of $N$ such that $\{e_1, e_2\}$ is not an edge-cut of $N$.
+That is, $\{e_1, e_2\}$ separates the two ends of the small circuit.
+We say that the signed graph obtained from $N$ by labelling $\{e_1, e_2\}$ by $-1$ and all other edges by 1 is a {\sl necklace} of {\sl length} $k$.
+Evidently, all small circuits in a necklace are balanced and all long circuits are unbalanced.
+Hence, the small circuits form a 1-cover in a necklace.

-{\bf In the rest of this section, we will always let $G$ denote a flow-admissible signed Eulerian graph with $\delta(G)\geq4$ such that $G\del loops(G)$ is $2$-connected, and $\cC$ a circuit-decomposition of $G$, and let $H$ be the graph determined by $\cC$}.
+{\bf In the rest of this section, we will always let $G$ denote a 2-connected flow-admissible signed Eulerian graph with $\delta(G)\geq4$, and $\cC$ a circuit-decomposition of $G$, and let $H$ be the graph determined by $\cC$}.
 We say that $\cC$ is {\sl optimal} if it satisfies the following properties: \begin{itemize} \item[(CD1)] $\cC$ is chosen with the number of unbalanced circuits as large as possible. \item[(CD2)] subject to (CD1), $\cC$ is chosen with $|\cC|$ as large as possible. \end{itemize}

 {\bf In the rest of this section, we will always assume that $\cC$ is optimal}.
 For any $C\in \cC$, we say that $C$ is a {\sl balanced} vertex of $H$ if $C$ is a balanced circuit of $G$, otherwise it is {\sl unbalanced}.